AgnesMuthoni/weatherDATReader/README.md

 		4. The special character * (superscript on MxT and MnT eg: 97*, 32*) can be replaced with other special characters
 		5. The special character eg: * can only be included in the MxT and MnT columns of the .dat file data.
 		6. The Java version used is Java 7 and above (for any development/ Builds on the IDE).
-		7. The program's runnable WeatherDATReader.jar file remains in the dist folder of the project's root directory, with the name WeatherDATReader.jar.
+		7. The program's runnable WeatherDATReader.jar file remains in the dist folder of the project's root directory, with the name weatherDATReader.jar.
-		8. The executable WeatherDATReader.bat/WeatherDATReader.sh file remains in the project's root directory.
+		8. The executable weatherDATReader.bat/weatherDATReader.sh file remains in the project's root directory.